DANYSR8/ENEE_3141_DigiComm/Lab 5 QPSK_QAM/Lab 5 QPSK _QAM .md

 #### Lab Equiment QAM Modulation Results

-The figures below displays each of the mulptpyling block outputs, where the first is the 1kHz being used
+The figures below illustrate the outputs of each multiplication block.
+In the first figure, you'll find the 1kHz sine wave in orange, along with the multiplication of the 100kHz cosine and 1kHz sine waveforms, showcased in blue.
+The second figure presents the 2kHz signal in blue, accompanied by the product of the 2kHz sine wave and the 100kHz carrier signal, beautifully displayed in orange.

 ![Part 1](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/82e79a2d-17ec-49b0-aba4-d8bab9d6a0af)
 ![1kHz](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/ec335874-3a90-4bc2-af1b-fd7391361d0f)